Taisiias/formmailer/README.md

 }
 ```

-On the next run FormMailer should start HTTPS server, along with HTTP.
+Restart FormMailer and it should automatically run HTTPS server (on port 443), along with HTTP.
 If you wish to disable HTTP, change `enableHttp` config setting to `false`.

 ### JSON Resquests